 "If you have any aspirations to be a supervisor or work in management, then you definitely should get your master’s degree."

-Jose Tellez is a captain, second in command, at the National City Police Department located just south of San Diego and nine miles north of the Mexican border.
+Jose Tellez is assistant chief of the National City Police Department, located just south of San Diego and nine miles north of the Mexican border.
 During his 28 years with the department, he has worked in a number of roles including homicide investigator, public information officer, SWAT commander, community sergeant and various supervisory assignments in the Patrol Division.
-In addition to his police work, Capt.
-Tellez teaches a master’s level community engagement class at the University of San Diego.
+In addition to his police work, Chief Tellez teaches a master’s level community engagement class at the University of San Diego.

 Why do you believe education is important for law enforcement professionals today?

 Since I started in law enforcement 28 years ago, the profession has really evolved.
 The profession has changed dramatically and is now asking more of individuals when it comes to education.
 Law enforcement professionals today need to have all those education intangibles that a college student has, not the least of which is an inclination for continued learning.